Let's talk about privacy

 As a healthcare provider, we’re regulated by the General Pharmaceutical Council (GPhC), General Optical Council (GOC), Care Quality Commission (CQC), Pharmaceutical Society of Northern Ireland and the Regulation Quality Improvement Authority in Northern Ireland.
 All of which set out standards and codes of practice with which we need to comply.
 Where we provide NHS services in our pharmacies or Boots Opticians practices, we also have to comply with NHS Information Governance requirements.

 Information we get when we acquire new pharmacy or optical businesses

-If you’re a customer of an optician or pharmacy business that has been taken over by Boots, we’ll receive your personal information from them as part of the handover process.
-Where this happens, we place a notice in-store or we may contact you in writing to tell you that your personal information is changing hands.
-If you don’t wish for your data to be transferred to Boots, you should speak to the store manager.
+If you’re a customer of an opticians’ practice or pharmacy that has been acquired by Boots, we’ll receive your personal information as part of the handover process.
+Where Boots sells an opticians' practice or pharmacy, your personal information will be securely transferred to the new healthcare provider in order to continue supporting your healthcare needs and in line with regulatory requirements.
+If you don’t wish for your data to be transferred, please speak to the store manager.

 Information we get from the NHS: your GP or healthcare professional

 Electronic Prescription: by using the Boots NHS repeat prescription service, you are allowing your GP surgery to send your prescriptions electronically to a Boots pharmacy.
 If you choose to get your order delivered, our centralised Boots pharmacy will handle your electronic prescriptions.
 If instead you choose to collect your order in store, your chosen Boots store will handle your electronic prescriptions.